open-src-books/machine-learning/markdown/fundamental_concepts/underfitting.md

    - Use domain knowledge to identify missing features that are critical for prediction.

 4. **Reduce Regularization**:
-   - Lower the regularization parameters (e.g., reduce λ in L1/L2 regularization) to allow the model more flexibility.
+   - Lower the regularization parameters (e.g., reduce $\lambda$ in L1/L2 regularization) to allow the model more flexibility.

 5. **Optimize Hyperparameters**:
    - Fine-tune hyperparameters like learning rate, depth of trees, or number of layers to achieve better performance.